abilandz/PH8124/Lecture_3/Lecture_3.md

 chmod -R <some-options-to-change-permissions> <some-directory>
 ```

-Before we start developing the new commands from scratch in Linux, we need to introduce one very important and fairly generic concept: _positional parametrs_ .
+Before we start developing the new commands from scratch in **Linux**, we need to introduce one very important and fairly generic concept: _positional parametrs_ .